 - To provide children with vocabulary so they can engage in dialogue and participate positively in our society, with its diverse religions and worldviews.

-Our units of study cover the content of the Kent agreed syllabus requires that all pupils learn from Christianity in each key stage.
+Our units of study cover the content of the Kent agreed syllabus that requires that all pupils learn from Christianity in each key stage.
 In addition, pupils will learn from the principal religions represented in the UK, in line with the law.
 These are Islam, Hinduism, Sikhism, Buddhism and Judaism.
 Furthermore, children from families where non-religious worldviews are held these are represented through discussion as children are encouraged to reflect and share their own views.
 These worldviews, including for example Humanism, will also be recognised to ensure education is inclusive of religions and non-religious worldviews.

 Religious Education is taught weekly for an hour in pure year group cohorts to ensure progression of knowledge and skills so that the curriculum is coherent across key stages.
 In addition, each Class will conduct a visit to a religious site or a visit to the school to enrich the RE curriculum to meet a member of a religion beings studied.
 During units of study, detailed in our unit plan, children will have opportunities to handle artefacts, explore sacred texts, use draw and role plat, respond to videos/images/art/music and dance and meet leaders from local religious communities.
 Importantly, children are provided opportunities to partake in moments of quiet reflection, use ICT to explore religion and compare religions and worldviews during discussions.
 Debating and communicating belief and ideas and having the confidence to develop their own responses and be respectful of the differing views of other.
 We actively teach children how to respond to others is a respectful way and acknowledge differing viewpoints before expressing their own.

 Teachers utilise knowledge and vocabulary maps and progression to ensure that knowledge and skills is built upon sequentially and that children are have the knowledge and verbal skill set to express their views.